CCThompson82/MLE_capstone/Capstone_report.md

 as the  scoring function.

 The next step in model optimization was to feed back the Gleason score, shown to be the most important explanatory variable in the benchmark analysis.
 It was unclear whether adding another feature would contribute to variance or improve generalization.
-Ultimately, the importance of the 2nd and 3rd principle component was tested, to determine whether further feature reduction could improve model performance.
+As the coefficients for the 2nd and 3rd principle component were significantly less than the coefficients for the first principle component and Gleason score, they were removed from the final model to achieve an incremental increase in model performance.
+An alternative to this approach would have been to change the regularization function to 'l1', which would have the effect to silence the contribution of the less-important features on calculation of the dependent variable.

 # Results

 ## Model Evaluation and Validation

+### Final Model

+The final logistic regression model receives 2 feature variables:

+1. Gleason score
+2. the first principle component from a PCA transformed subset of 20 gene activation values

+The coefficients for these features were 0.58 and 0.52, respectively, indicating they contribute roughly evenly to class prediction.
+The regularization parameter was set to 1e4.

+### Performance

+From this final model, a log loss score